cioos-siooc/ocean-data-parser/README.md

 # Save to netcdf
 ds.to_netcdf('save-path.nc')
 ```
-** The parser detection method relies on the file extension and the first few lines present within the given file.
+> :warning: The parser detection method relies on the file extension and the first few lines present within the given file.

 Or specify the specific parser to use for this file format:
 ``` python